Milagro (theatre): Teatro Milagro

-The program takes national tours to partner with schools and universities to perform original bilingual works, and provide education and training in underserved areas.
-Student tickets to Milagro shows are often released for free or at a low cost.
-Theater and workshops cover a wide range of topics, including socio-economic disparities, racism, ecological and health inequality, and loss of cultural identity.
-Milagro is working with schools and social services agencies to raise awareness and address the key issues facing the Latin community.
+The program took national tours to partner with schools and universities to perform original bilingual works, and provide education and training in underserved areas.
+Student tickets to Milagro shows were often released for free or at a low cost.
+Theater and workshops covered a wide range of topics, including socio-economic disparities, racism, ecological and health inequality, and loss of cultural identity.
+Milagro worked with schools and social services agencies to raise awareness and address the key issues facing the Latin community.

-The Teatro Milagro curriculum, known as UNIDAD, teaches self-esteem in addition to community well-being through theatrical expression.
-The curriculum can be presented in through several academic subjects.
-Teatro Milagro partners with Opciones y Educación (OYE), to promote conversations in the Latino community, with a focus on healthier relationships and sexual health.
+In 2019, Teatro Milagro took its last tour.
+In the 2020s, the remains of Teatro Milagro became the new Milagro Arts Education program, which instead has school groups travel to see shows on the mainstage at El Centro Milagro, and/or have Teaching Artists travel to schools to lead workshops and seminars related to the themes and content of a particular mainstage program.

 Archives

-Miracle Theater collaborated with The Oregon Multicultural Archives (OMA) for the purpose of preserving records integral to the history of the theater.
+Milagro collaborated with The Oregon Multicultural Archives (OMA) for the purpose of preserving records integral to the history of the theater.
 Milagro's full archived record consisted of 27 cubic feet of material documenting theater management and board, architectural history, public and educational efforts, staff and artists, finances, and creative programs.
 In addition to textual documents, the collection includes photographic and audiovisual medias and materials.

 To make the records accessible to the public, OMA copied and condensed Milagro's records to be presented alongside those of the Obo Addy Legacy Project, a West African dance and music group, also established in Portland, Oregon.
 The organizations were chosen to be archived together due to their same purpose of providing voices and representation of their respective cultural groups.
 The exhibit included viewing stations so visitors could watch performance clips.
 The exhibit was on view from April to September 2014.